HaileyesusZ/fullstack-testing-clipboard-health/README.md

 ## Tips

-- Click active filter to remove it
+- Click on an active filter to remove it
-- Click active sort to remove sorting for the operation
+- Click on an active sort to remove sorting for the operation
+- Click a list again to collapse

 # fullstack-candidate-testing